RVAGameJams/learn2love/pages/02-03-geometry.md

 ## Exercises

 - Take a look at the documentation for the function [love.graphics.polygon](https://love2d.org/wiki/love.graphics.polygon).
-The example shows the string `'line'` can be swapped for a different parameter.
-What is it?
+The example shows the argument `'line'` is a string and represents the "drawMode".
+Try changing the "drawMode" from `'line'` to one of the other available options (see the examples or click the [drawMode](https://love2d.org/wiki/DrawMode) link on the wiki page).
+What other option is there?
+How does it work?
 Try it out and see how it works!
-- Try making a polygon with 5 sides.
+- Try making a polygon with 5 sides/points.
+Hint: use the square example above as a reference.